-Supporting good governance through board diversity.
+Supporting good governance through board gender diversity

 A core function of boards is to consider issues from a range of perspectives.
-What we know through evidence, is that diversity, including gender, supports this function by bringing a breadth of perspective.
+What we know through evidence is that diversity, including gender, supports this function by bringing a breadth of perspective.
 This results in better decision-making and creates stronger and more sustainable organisations.

-Gender diversity - starting the journey
+Board gender diversity - starting the journey